tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 {: .warning }
 > See [this FAQ entry](#i-got-the-updated-docker-compose-file-above-and-now-my-database-keeps-restarting)
-> if you're upgrading between PostgreSQL major versions (e.g. 15 to-17).
+> if you're upgrading between PostgreSQL major versions (e.g. 15 to 17).

 {: .warning }
 > Regarding PostgreSQL 18: